-Once you’re on Groupon, you can start giving it specific details about yourself.
+Once you’re on the website or app, you can start giving it specific details about yourself.
 These include whether you’re male or female, where you live, and what sort of things you like to shop for.
 Based on what you tell Groupon, it will make recommendations on deals near you that you might like!

-If everything looks good, confirm the purchase of your Groupon voucher, and then enter your credit card information to complete your order.
-Your Groupon voucher should be available on your account almost immediately!
+If everything looks good, confirm the purchase of your voucher, and then enter your credit card information to complete your order.
+Your voucher should be available on your account almost immediately!